GabeMitchell23/gfm48FastRobots/Lab2/lab2Writeup.md

 The MAC address was then written into a python file that is queried when attempting to connect via bluetooth.
 Importantly, any single digit number between colons needs to be preceeded by a 0.

-Python code was then run to generate a UUID, which was then input into arduino code running on the artemis and python code on my computer.
+Python code was then run to generate a UUID.
+The ID was input into artemis arduino code and python code on my computer.
 A unique UUID distinguishes a particlar artemis nano, allowing my computer to connect to the corret board.

 Once both the UUID and MAC address were correctly defined, python bluetooth functions were imported and ran to establish bluetooth connection.
 Python generated outputs as shown.